With some of the most stunning scenery in the UK the Snowdonia National Park is a superb place for walkers.

 The walk starts from the picturesque village of Beddgelert with its fine bridge crossing the River Colwyn and a number of good pubs for refreshment.
 You then follow footpaths out of the village and through a woodland section before ascending the mountain path.
 At the 783 m (2,569 ft) summit you will find a trig point where you can enjoy some stunning views of the surrounding peaks.
 The walk can be extended by continuing to the peaks of Moel yr Ogof and Moel Lefn .

 The area is great for wildlife spotting.
 Look out for Buzzards, Red Kites and Perigrine Falcons as you make your way up the mountain.

-If you'd like to continue your walking in the area then you could follow the footpath along the Aberglaslyn Pass.
+If you'd like to continue your walking in the area then you could follow the Fishermans Walk along the stunning Aberglaslyn Pass.
 You could also visit the nearby Beddgelert Forest where you'll find miles of walking paths and mountain bike trails.
 View Full Details>>

 |Moel Siabod||5 miles (8 km)||Climb to the summit of Moel Siabod on this challenging walk in Snowdonia.
 The mountain reaches a peak of 872m making it the highest peak in the Moelwynion mountain range.
 The views from the summit are particularly special.
 On a clear day the you can see Snowdonia, Glyderrau and the Carneddau ranges. |

 The start point at the village of Pont Cyfyng is delightful, with views of the Afon (river) Llugwy and the Llugwy waterfalls.
 You then ascend to the summit passing a small lake, a quarry and the lovely Llyn-y-Foel on the way.
 There's also the spectacular Deaer Ddu south east ridge which requires some scrambling before you reach the summit.

 This is a challenging walk with some scrambling required.
 You are rewarded with wonderful views throughout.
 View Full Details>>